rolger/push-counter-client-csharp/README.md

 ## Goal

-The goal is achieve as many positive push events during Coding Dojo.
-A push event called positve, if the automatically triggered build is green i.e. it compiles and passes all unit tests.
+The goal is achieve as many positive push events during a Coding Dojo.
+A push event is called positve, if the automatically triggered build is green i.e. it compiles and passes all unit tests.
 Each green build invokes a services to increase your Counter dashboard.

 ## Instructions